jmbucknall/EZDSL/ezdsl.md

   Empties the hash table and marks all slots as unused.
 If the hash table is a data owner it will dispose of all the data objects as well.
-The hash table is not shrunk; after this method is called the TableSize property will have the same value as before.
+The hash table is not shrunk; after this method is called the `TableSize` property will have the same value as before.

 ### Declaration
     procedure Erase(const aKey : string);
 #### Description
-  Calls Delete to remove the string aKey from the hash table, and, if the container is a data owner, disposes of the data object.
+  Calls `Delete` to remove the string `aKey` from the hash table, and, if the container is a data owner, disposes of the data object.

-  If the key is not present, an exception (escKeyNotFound) is raised.
+  If the key is not present, an exception (`escKeyNotFound`) is raised.

 ### Declaration
     function Examine(const aKey : string) : pointer;
 #### Description
-  Returns the data object for the given string aKey.
+  Returns the data object for the given string `aKey`.

-  If the key is not present, an exception (escKeyNotFound) is raised.
+  If the key is not present, an exception (`escKeyNotFound`) is raised.

 ### Declaration
     procedure Insert(const aKey : string; aData : pointer);
 #### Description
-  Inserts a data object into the tree using the string aKey.
+  Inserts a data object into the tree using the string `aKey`.

-  If the key is already present in the hash table, an exception (escInsertDup) is raised.
+  If the key is already present in the hash table, an exception (`escInsertDup`) is raised.

-  If the number of data objects in the hash table rises to above 2/3 of TableSize as a result of calling this method, the table is grown to roughly twice its size and the data objects reorganized.
+  If the number of data objects in the hash table rises to above 2/3 of `TableSize` as a result of calling this method, the table is grown to roughly twice its size and the data objects reorganized.

 ### Declaration
     function Iterate(Action : TIterator; Backwards : boolean;
                      ExtraData : pointer) : pointer;
 #### Description
-  Walks the hash table from the first slot (if Backwards is False) or from the last (if Backwards is True) and calls Action for each data object found.
-If Action returns False for a data object, then Iterate immediately returns with that data object; if Action always returns True then this method will return nil.
-ExtraData is a pointer to any other data that you may want Action to use.
+  Walks the hash table from the first slot (if `Backwards` is False) or from the last (if `Backwards` is True) and calls `Action` for each data object found.
+If `Action` returns False for a data object, then `Iterate` immediately returns with that data object; if `Action` always returns True then this method will return nil.  `ExtraData` is a pointer to any other data that you may want `Action` to use.

   It is important to realize that the order in which you'll see the data objects is essentially random.
 Also you cannot 'see' the keys